amazon-science/h3-indexer/README.md

 source ./scripts/env_setup.sh
 ```

-When this executable finishes running, it will print out the environment variable paths to set in your .env file - for example:
+When this executable finishes running, it will print out the environment variable paths that you should set in your .env file - for example:
 ```
 Your SPARK_HOME path is <path>
 Your GLUE_JARS path is <path>